conda/ceps/cep-????.md

 #### `__linux`

 This virtual package MUST be present when the target platform is `linux-*`.
-Its version value MUST be set to the Linux kernel version, constrained to two to four numeric components formatted as `{major}.{minor}.{micro}.{patch}`.
-If the version cannot be estimated (e.g. because the native platform is not Linux), the fallback value MUST be set to `0`.
+Its version value MUST be set to the Linux kernel version, constrained to the first two to four numeric components formatted as `{major}.{minor}.{micro}.{patch}`.
+If the version cannot be estimated (e.g. because the native platform is not Linux), the tool MUST set `version` to a fallback value of its choice.
 The build string MUST be `0`.

 The version MUST be overridable with the `CONDA_OVERRIDE_LINUX` environment variable, if set to a non-empty value that matches the regex `"\d+\.\d+(\.\d+)?(\.\d+)?"`.
 The environment variable MUST be ignored when the target platform is not `linux-*`.